radareorg/radare2/README.md

 # Package manager

 Radare2 has its own package manager - r2pm.
-It's packages repository is on [GitHub too](https://github.com/radare/radare2-pm).
+Its packages repository is on [GitHub too](https://github.com/radare/radare2-pm).
-To start to use it for the first time you need to initialize packages:
+To start to using it for the first time, you need to initialize packages:

 	$ r2pm init